-Some exercise is always better than none.
-But to get all the benefits exercise offers, you need to incorporate four types of physical activity into your weekly routine.
+Exercise type: Some exercise is always better than none.
+But to get all the benefits exercise offers, you need to incorporate four brands of exercise into your weekly training.

 Strength training is essential for health.
 “It benefits most vital body systems such as the circulatory, respiratory, nervous, muscular, and skeletal,” says Jeremy Hyatt, owner and lead personal trainer at Hyatt Training in Portland, Oregon.
 “By incorporating it into your training routine you’ll make efficient gains in overall health.”